OpenWeb-Archive/iOS-prod-deprecated/README.md

-## About
-This is the iOS sample app for Spot.IM with the native iOS Spot.IM SDK.
-Spot.IM SDK allows easy integrating [Spot.IM](http://www.spot.im) into a native Android application.

-## Prerequisites

-To use the SDK you will need an active Spot.IM account.
-If you don't have it, get one [here](http://www.spot.im).
-You will need to know your Spot ID (which looks like 'sp_xxxxxxx').
-If you don't know your Spot ID, login to the [admin dashboard](https://admin.spot.im) and have a look at the URL.

-# Demo

-## Adding the SDK to an existing XCode project

 1. Download the [Spot_IM.framework Universal](https://github.com/SpotIM/iOS-prod/files/1145019/Spot_IM.framework.2.zip) (for  development).
 2. _For app submission_ you should use the release version [Release Version](https://github.com/SpotIM/iOS-prod/files/1145026/Spot_IM.framework.zip).
 2. Choose the project and the target, and in the `Embedded Binaries` click on the `+` sign.